Omerr/research-guide/chapters/02 - Part 2 - Research for Product/04-research-in-software-companies.md

 1. That the Research makes the biggest possible impact on the product.
 2. That the Research is done in the most effective manner.

+The first responsibility is the leader's **most important role** when it comes to Research.
+If you don't achieve it, you make cause more harm than good to the organization.
+If you ever have a doubt about the Research's impact on the product, you should stop and deal with this doubt before moving on.

 In this part of the book, you will focus on the first.
 In later parts (//TBD - which) you will learn about the latter.

 Note that sometimes companies pursue research for other goals - such as marketing (by positioning themselves at the cutting edge of their field).
 In this case, the current chapter is only somewhat relevant, yet I believe that readers in such companies will learn from it as well.